Answers to your commonly asked questions

 10. Chronic disease management

-During Open Enrollment, which runs from November 1, 2023 to January 19, 2024 this year, you can buy a new plan, renew your plan, or make changes to your plan.
+During Open Enrollment, which runs from November 1 to January 15 every year, you can buy a new plan, renew your plan, or switch plans.

-A primary care physician (PCP) is the doctor you see for most of your health care needs.
-HMO plans from Jefferson Health Plans require you to choose a PCP.
-To find a primary care physician, use our online directory.
+A primary care provider (PCP) is the health care provider you see for most of your health care needs.
+Health Maintenance Organization (HMO) plans typically require you to select a PCP to coordinate your care.
+To find a primary care provider, use our online directory.

 Yes.
 All plans from Jefferson Health Plans cover mental health and substance abuse services.

-Your health care coverage is considered in-network when you use a provider, hospital, or facility that participates in our HMO network.
+Your health care coverage is considered in-network when you use a provider, hospital, or facility that participates in our network.
 To find out if a provider is in-network, use our online directory

 Yes.
 With Jefferson Health Plans, you are covered for medically necessary services for unexpected illnesses or emergency care no matter where you seek care.

-The drug formulary is a list of medications selected by Jefferson Health Plans for their medical effectiveness, positive results and value.
+The drug formulary is a list of medications selected by Jefferson Health Plans for their medical effectiveness, positive results, and value.
 It includes all generic medications plus a defined list of brand-name medications.
 You can save money by utilizing medications that are included on the formulary.

 To locate a participating pharmacy, use our convenient search tool.

 Yes.
-Our health plans actually offer low-cost generic Tier 1 and Tier 2 drugs with no deductibles.
+Our health plans offer low-cost generic Tier 1 and Tier 2 drugs with no deductibles.
 Generic drugs are as safe and effective as brand-name drugs and could cost less.

 If you choose a health plan with a high deductible, you will have a lower monthly premium.
 If you choose a health plan with a low deductible, you will have a higher monthly premium.